Where are they now? Team GB’s XI from the 2012 Olympics first game

 He fell out of favour at Old Trafford, spending the 2014-15 season at Aston Villa before making a permanent move to Everton that summer.

-It’s a long time since Cleverley played for England (eight years, to be precise) and he’s now back in the Premier League with Watford.
+It’s a long time since Cleverley played for England (eight years, to be precise) and he’s currently preparing for another Championship campaign with Watford after relegation in 2021-22.

 The Welsh midfielder followed Brendan Rodgers to Liverpool in 2012, but it never really happened for him at Anfield.

 Despite Allen’s notable skillset, game-time proved limited and he left for Stoke in 2016.
-He suffered relegation in 2018, but he remains in the Potteries and has gone on to rack up over 150 appearances for the club.
+He suffered relegation in 2018, but he remained in the Potteries for six years and racked up over 200 appearances for the club before returning to Swansea in 2022.

-Allen has experienced more success at international levels, being an ever-present for Wales at both Euro 2016 and Euro 2020.
+Allen has experienced more success at international level, being an ever-present for Wales at both Euro 2016 and Euro 2020.

-His time at Juventus hasn’t been quite as prolific, but the midfielder has shone at international level with both him and Allen being named in the Euro 2016 Team of the Tournament.
+His time at Juventus hasn’t been quite as prolific, and he missed the vital penalty in the Europa League final while on loan at Rangers in 2022.
+But the midfielder has shone at international level with both him and Allen being named in the Euro 2016 Team of the Tournament.

 Sturridge scored twice at London 2012 but also missed the crucial penalty against South Korea in Cardiff.